Hidden Hidden Hidden Hidden

 • Several hardware products provide optional analog low pass filters on every analog input channel.
 If filters are available, you will see a Low Pass filter field, as illustrated to the right.
 This Field is used to select an analog filter at the front end of the voltage input amplifier.
 Please refer to your hardware specifications for details on provided filters.

-Averaging you Signal with Integration
+Averaging your Signal with Integration

 The Integrate field in the Hardware settings dialog, illustrated above in figure 2.12, specifies how long, in Seconds, instruNet averages an input signal before 1 number is returned to the user.
 This is often used to reduce high frequency noise that has been added to a signal.
 The integration feature is implemented by sampling the signal many times with the A/D converter, as fast as it can, and then averaging the A/D values with software.
 The maximum allowable integration time depends on the number of digitized channels and the sample rate.
 For example, 2 channels could be sampled at 1000s/sec per channel and integrated each for .5ms.